-In these and many other areas – whether education, access to information, property rights, or senior leadership in major corporations – CIPE's approach to women's empowerment is guided by a simple principle: women’s empowerment should not be driven by simply bestowing or extending power to women.
-To be truly empowered, women must develop their power base, advocate for reform, and exert their own leadership to change their operating environment politically, culturally, and economically.
+CIPE’s approach to women’s empowerment is guided by a simple principle: women’s empowerment should not be driven by simply bestowing or extending power to women.
+To be truly empowered, women must develop their power base, advocate for reform, and exert their own leadership to change their countries’ political, cultural, and economical environment.

 - Democratic Governance